-Have you ever bought a product based on a powerful testimonial, only to find that what you bought did not in any way measure up to the hype?
-Or grab a credit card offer that advertises a low-interest rate only to find that the rate soars to ridiculous heights within a short time?
-Or get something for free that really wasn’t free — like an awesome deal on lodging that turns into a high-pressure sales pitch for a time share?
+Have you ever bought a product based on a powerful testimonial, only to find that it did not in any way measure up to the hype?
+Or grabbed a low-interest credit card offer only to find the rate quickly soared to ridiculous heights?
+Or gotten something for free that really wasn’t free — like an awesome deal on lodging that turned into a high-pressure sales pitch for a timeshare?

 These experiences can be costly and, frankly, kind of humiliating.
 You find yourself wondering why you didn’t see it coming.

 Well, I’m here to offer you a money-back guarantee that if you follow my 10 Golden Rules of Scam Prevention — or even just some of them — you’ll never be foolishly parted from your money again.

 1. Testimonials are a testament only to gullibility

 There’s only one kind of testimonial worth believing — the kind that comes from people you personally know and trust.

 Testimonials from strangers you see on TV or online may very well be lies.
 I’ve personally met more than one infomercial actor who’s told me they simply read a script without ever seeing the product.